 Employment

-The Office of the Federal Public Defender for the District of Nevada is accepting applications for a full-time Paralegal position in its Federal Death Penalty Unit.
-This position may be performed fully remotely.
+The Office of the Federal Public Defender for the District of Nevada is accepting applications for an Assistant Federal Public Defender in its Federal Death Penalty Unit.
+This is a full-time position that can be performed fully remotely.

 Read more